Implementing Domain Driven Design

 Domain-driven design (DDD) is an approach to software development for complex needs by connecting the architecture and implementation to an evolving model of the problem domain.
 It can be applied as an agile approach to software development whilst recognising complexity.
 Mastering DDD and working from your domain will help you develop higher quality software products that will be better maintainable in the long run.

-While the Introduction to Domain Driven Design course focuses on the modelling concepts of DDD, this workshop focuses on how DDD guides architecture decisions and how to refine a domain model to working code.
+While the Introduction to Domain Driven Design course focuses on modelling, this workshop focuses on how DDD guides architectural decisions and how you can refine a domain model into working code.

 Goal

-Learn a number of implementation patterns of Domain Driven Design; learn how to derive an implementation from a domain model.
+Experience a number of implementation patterns of Domain Driven Design; practice how to derive an implementation from a domain model.

 Means

-After a quick recap of the main Domain Driven Design concepts, we introduce the running case for the workshop; we start from an existing domain model (an event storming result) and through a number of hands-on programming exercises, we will implement a small part of the domain model.
+After a quick recap of the main Domain Driven Design concepts, we introduce the running case for the workshop. we start from an existing domain model - an event storming result from Introduction to Domain Driven Design.
+Through a number of hands-on programming exercises, we will implement a part of the domain model.

 Audience & prerequisites

-Software developers, architects; this workshop is suitable both for more junior developers who want to grow and for more senior developers who’d like to sharpen their skills.
+Software developer and hands-on architects; this workshop is suitable both for more junior developers who want to grow and for more senior developers who’d like to sharpen their skills.
 Programming experience is required for this workshop.

 The Introduction to Domain Driven Design course or equivalent knowledge is required.